BeauneNuits/OVH-API-Java/README.md

 ## Sample usage

+First of all, you must register an application on the OVH side.
+If you are unfamiliar with the concepts specific to the OVH API authentication, you may want to catch up [here](https://api.ovh.com/g934.first_step_with_api).
+You can create a [regular app](https://eu.api.ovh.com/createApp/), which allows you to authenticate against multiple users, or a [script](https://eu.api.ovh.com/createToken/), in which case you register a single user once.

-Include the Jar file as a dependency, then import the classes :
+Then, it is time to use the wrapper : include the Jar file as a dependency, then import the classes :

 ```java
 import fr.rabian.ovhApi.core.beans.*;
 ```

-You can then create an application and its manager, and get your first consumer :
+You can then create the application you registered earlier, get its manager, and get your first consumer (if needed) :

 ```java
 Application a = new Application(AK, AS, Endpoint.ovh_eu);